arnoson/kirby-stats/README.md

 | site://      | <this week> | week     | Browser  | Firefox | 1     |
 | page://about | <this week> | week     | OS       | Windows | 1     |

 Metadata such as browser and OS are also grouped per time interval but stored less granularly.
 That's it.
-No IP addresses are stored, no cookies are set by this plugin, and no unique requests are tracked.
+No IP addresses are stored, no cookies are set by this plugin, and no unique requests are stored.
 All data is grouped into time intervals.

 ## Support